 The Ontario autism waitlist matters because early intervention during the critical 0–6 developmental window is most effective for autistic children.

-WHO Guidelines: The World Health Organization recommends that autism intervention begin as soon as possible after diagnosis, ideally within months, not years.
-Ontario's 5–7 year wait times are among the longest in the developed world.
+WHO Guidance: The World Health Organization emphasizes timely access to early evidence-based psychosocial interventions.
+Clinical research supports beginning therapy as soon as possible after diagnosis.
+Ontario's multi-year wait times are among the longest in the developed world.

 |---|---|---|---|---|